QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

+Please note that in this training we are not creating a solution for production environments.
+Many parameters and processes are not aligned with best performance and safety practices.
+An example is the type of access of the storage account containers, what will be in this step.
+And that's by design, to make it easier for us to visualize the data.

 1. From the resource group, click **+Add**.
 Search for **storage account**, select it, then click **Create**

 1. Ensure your newly created resource group is selected.
 This resource group should be used for all services of this training, not only for this storage account.
 Use a name that allows you to easily identify these resources in the future, such as  **kmb-rg**